Skin Issues – What are they and how do we fix them?

 Keratin is a protein that forms hair and the outer layer of the skin, and being built by several different amino acids, a diet rich in protein is essential to keratin production.

 Essential fatty acids are also crucial to skin health.
 First in its structure and in terms of anti-inflammatory responses.

 In a series of studies in the early 1900s, rats were fed a diet completely devoid of fat.
 These rats developed visible skin abnormalities, increased water loss across the skin and other body-wide issues.
 However, when PUFAs were introduced into the diet, these defects were reversed.

 Each layer of skin has a distinct fatty acid composition with linoleic acid (LA) being the most abundant in the epidermis.
 The presence of LA directly correlates with barrier function of the skin.

 However, as LA is an omega-6 fatty acid, there are concerns that the high dietary intake of it increases the incidence of chronic disease.
 This is because arachidonic acid (AA) can be synthesised from LA and AA is an inflammatory mediator.

 Omega-3 fatty acids can replace AA, resulting in fewer AA derived eicosanoids.
 So, whilst LA is key to skin health, the balance from omega-6 to 3 is vital.
-This is where flaxseed oil can support the balance.
+This is where a plant oil such as flaxseed oil can support this balance.

-A point to make here, fat absorption issues can limit the utilisation of these fatty acids.
-The liver plays a central role in lipid metabolism, and so you may consider the addition of our Liver Love Blend here.
+Fat absorption issues can limit the utilisation of these fatty acids.
+The liver plays a central role in lipid metabolism, so it is important to maintain your dogs liver health.